 The internship program receives funding from two conservation organizations, the Nevada Bighorns Unlimited (NBU), Reno chapter and the Nevada Wildlife Record Book.
 James Lathrop (NBU) and Wayne Capurro (Nevada Wildlife Record Book) were founding members of these organizations, working tirelessly to serve the needs of Nevada’s wildlife and habitat.
 Both men made outstanding contributions to wildlife management in their roles as hunters, volunteers, and organizers and through advising NDOW, the Nevada Board of Wildlife Commissioners and the many wildlife-oriented organizations that mutually support the sustained health of Nevada’s wildlife resources.

 The internship is a paid seasonal position.
-Interns will camp, hike and participate in physically strenuous work activities.
-Work often involves transporting building material to, and aiding in, the construction of water tanks and other wildlife related structures.
+Interns will camp, hike, and participate in physically strenuous work activities.
+Work often involves transporting building material to, and aiding in, the construction of water tanks and other wildlife related structures, conducting wildlife surveys, and radio telemetry tracking.
 Tasks may involve field activities in remote areas of the state.
 Often work in these areas involves driving in mountainous areas, working and camping alone.
-Interns can expect to spend time, sometimes days at a time, alone without contact with others.
 Interns should be comfortable driving manual transmission vehicles and be capable of driving 4WD vehicles on unimproved roads.
 Interns should be willing and able to change a flat tire and install tire chains when needed.
 Interns are expected to relocate to and live in different parts of the state each summer.
 Duty stations will sometimes be in rural areas where the intern may be required to live alone in camp trailers.

 Hear from former intern turned NDOW biologist, Josh Kirk, in this Nevada Wild podcast highlighting the program!